Assessing for suitability

-New regulations require lenders to do the following before agreeing to lend money to a borrower (or agreeing to lend more money under an existing loan):
+The Regulations require lenders to, before agreeing to lend money to a borrower (or agreeing to lend more money under an existing loan), make specific inquiries about the borrower’s needs and objectives, to help ensure the credit product is suitable.

-The Responsible Lending Code provides guidance for adhering to the new regulations
+The Responsible Lending Code provides guidance for adhering to the regulations

-The updated Code came into force on 1 December 2021 except for the changes to chapter 12 which came into force on 1 February 2022.
+- A revised version of the Responsible Lending Code (Code) came into effect on 31 July 2024.
 The Code is not binding but if lenders can show they have complied with the Code, this can be taken as evidence of a lender’s compliance with its responsible lending obligations.
-Lenders should become familiar with the updated Code and seek specialist legal advice to understand its application to their business.
-The updated Code will be in force from 1 December 2021 except for the changes to chapter 12 which came into force on 1 February 2022.
+Lenders should become familiar with the Code and seek specialist legal advice to understand its application to their business.

 Read the Responsible Lending Code [PDF]